 There are two types of Federal Direct Loans: subsidized and unsubsidized.
 Subsidized loan amounts are based on federal financial need, grade level, and cost of attendance.
 The federal government pays the interest on a subsidized student loan during: in-school status, authorized deferment periods, and, the grace period.
-However, for loans first disbursed between July 1, 2012 and July 1, 2014, the student will be responsible for the interested during grace periods.
 The student is responsible for paying the interest on an unsubsidized student loan during all periods.
 During this time, students may either pay the accumulating interest or capitalize the interest.
 Capitalization means the unpaid interest is added to the principal balance of the loan.

-Interest rates for Federal Direct Subsidized and Unsubsidized Loans for undergraduates during 2014-2015 is a fixed 4.66%.
-For loans with a first disbursement prior to 10/01/14, there is a 1.072% origination fee deducted from the proceeds of the loan.
-If the first disbursement of the loan takes place on or after 10/01/14, the origination fee is 1.073%.
+Interest rates for Federal Direct Subsidized and Unsubsidized Loans for undergraduates during 2015-2016 is a fixed 4.29%.
+For loans with a first disbursement prior to 10/01/15, there is a 1.073% origination fee deducted from the proceeds of the loan.
 Loan funds are disbursed directly to Suffolk University in equal amounts over each term of enrollment for the academic year.
 First time borrowers must complete a Master Promissory Note (MPN) in order for the loan to be disbursed.
 There is a six-month grace period prior to repayment following graduation, withdrawal, or a drop below half-time status.